 Inverted yield curves—or flattening yield curves—are among the most common signals for an upcoming recession or downturn in the economy.
-For example, in December of 2017, strong economic growth and the lack of inflation has caused the yield curve to flatten, which has led to many analysts calling for an economic downturn moving into 2018.
-Although the move is unprecedented, and nobody knows how long the strange dynamics will last.
+For example, in December of 2017, strong economic growth and the lack of inflation caused the yield curve to flatten, which led to many analysts calling for an economic downturn moving into 2018.

 Tips for International Investors

 Global yield curves are a great way for top-down international investors to predict an economy’s performance and find investment opportunities.

 In the case of emerging markets and frontier markets, it’s important to remember that bond yields may depend on external factors.
 A great example would be an economy that’s dependent on energy exports for growth, which limits the ability of yield curves to accurately predict where an economy is headed beyond energy market expectations.
 Other economies may be dependent on benefactors or even foreign currencies like the U.S. dollar.